rabindrakharel/pmo/docs/services/frontEndFormatterService.md

 The Frontend Formatter Service is a **pure renderer** that consumes backend metadata and renders React elements.
 It contains **zero pattern detection logic** - all rendering decisions come from the backend.

-**v7.0.0 Architecture Change:** Format-at-fetch optimization moves formatting from render time to fetch time for improved scroll performance.
+**v8.0.0 Architecture Change:** Format-at-read optimization using React Query's `select` option.
+Cache stores raw data; formatting happens on read via memoized select.

 **Core Principle:** Frontend executes backend instructions exactly.
 No logic, no decisions, no pattern detection.